kinfra/gradle-presets/README.md

 The following options are added to Kotlin compiler command line by the plugin:

+  * `-java-parameters`
+    Generate metadata for Java reflection on method parameters.

   * `-Xjsr305=strict`
     Use JSR-305 nullability annotations. ([details][jsr-305])

   * `-Xjvm-default=all-compatibility`
     Compile non-abstract interface methods as Java [default methods][default-interop].
 Will be changed to `all` later.